Decatur County is named for Stephen Decatur, who was a United States naval officer.

 See: The contractor L Elston Tate & Son of Nashville and Florence, Alabama also constructed the courthouse in Macon County.

-Note: The first courthouse in 1848 was a cabin on the west side of the square in Decaturville.
+History: The county was created in 1845 and Decaturville was selected as the county seat.
+The first courthouse in 1848 was a cabin on the west side of the square in Decaturville.
 In 1850, a two story frame courthouse was built but burned on July 3, 1869.
 The third courthouse was a two story brick structure built in 1869 at a cost of #9,000.
 The courthouse was destroyed by fire in 1927 and the Eli Vise store was used.
-The fourth and present courthouse was constructed with Fount Tate as foreman.
+The fourth and present courthouse was constructed in 1927 to 1928 with Fount Tate as foreman.
 The cost of the 1975 renovation was $200,000.

 Photos taken 2012 and 2018